ajpgarner/moment/README.md

 expressed as linear combination of real-valued elements from a `MomentMatrix`.
 This includes probabilities, normalizations, correlators, etc.

-`Scenario`: A description of an experimental setting (including number of parties, measurements for each parties, number of outcomes for each measurement).
+`LocalityScenario`: A description of an experimental setting (including number of parties, measurements for each parties, number of outcomes for each measurement).

-`Scenario.Party`: A spatially isolated agent (e.g. Alice over here, Bob over there).
+`LocalityScenario.Party`: A spatially isolated agent (e.g. Alice over here, Bob over there).
 By construction, all matrices generated respect no-signalling, and so operators associated with different parties are always assumed to commute.

-### NPATK functions
+### Moment functions
-The matlab module `npatk` contains the following functions, the names of which should be provided as the first argument to the call to function `npatk(...)`:
+The matlab module `mtk` contains the following functions, the names of which should be provided as the first argument to the call to function `mtk(...)`:

 `alphabetic_name`: Converts a numerical index into an alphabetic one.